yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

 Mapping Const Functions to KL as const functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default, kl methods that return values are const.
 You may have a class that declares methods that take non-const reference arguments and perform computation returning the results in the args.
-To declare a KL function that is also cost, simply append a ‚Äò?‚Äô as the end of the function name.
+To declare a KL function that is also cost, simply append a Åe?Åf as the end of the function name.

 C++ Code